pulzze/autoflow-documentation/docs/Documentation/advanced-guide/log/Index.md

 Create a workflow to extract logs using `file/read` action.

-&gt; **WARNING**: It is important to note that logs can consume a significant amount of disk space.
+ **WARNING**: It is important to note that logs can consume a significant amount of disk space.
 Therefore, log rotation and retention policies are often implemented to manage the storage and archival of logs over time.
-&gt;

 ## What does the log capture?